rackerlabs/support-how-to/CONTRIBUTING.md

 **Note:** If your article includes images, send an email to <how-to@rackspace.com> with the image files.
 Note where the images belong in the article by using comments: `<!--this is a comment-->`.

+10. Request reviews of your PR from the Information Development team in the ``#how-to`` channel in Slack.

 Your PR will be reviewed.
 Depending on the review feedback, you might be asked to make additional changes.
 The How-To editorial team will merge your pull request once your contribution is reviewed.

 ##### Using article templates